-“Weigh yourself every day and keep a food tracking journal.
+“Weigh yourself weekly and keep a food tracking journal.
 These will help you be more accountable.
 If you know you’re going to have to write it all down and weigh yourself, you may be less apt to eat that extra helping or have that chocolate cake after dinner.” —Nicole Palacios, certified personal trainer, weight loss specialist, and registered kinesiologist.
 By the way, science has revealed the best time of day to weigh yourself—here it is.

 The more you talk, the more you lose

 “Tell everyone you know about your weight loss goals.
 The more public it is, the more you’re likely to stick with it, because people are going to ask you how it’s going and what you’re doing.
 Tell your coworkers, your spouse, your friends—they can also help you be more accountable and maybe won’t offer you all the treats at the next party if they know you’re trying to lose weight.” —Palacios.